mattybrad/drumkid/docs/v6/manual.md

 # DrumKid manual (V1.2)
 ## Introduction
 Welcome to the DrumKid manual!
 DrumKid is a musical instrument that creates rhythms using random numbers.
 To get started with DrumKid, unscrew the six screws on the back of the unit (you should be able to do this by hand), and carefully remove the back plate.
 Insert three AA batteries (you can use rechargeable or single-use), replace the back plate, and tighten the screws.
 Slide the power switch to "on" - you should see the lights flash briefly.
 After this, DrumKid is ready to use.
-Plug some headphones or a 3.5mm stereo* aux cable into the socket, and start playing.
+Plug some headphones or a 3.5mm stereo<sup>†</sup> aux cable into the socket, and start playing.
 If you would prefer not to use batteries, you can also power DrumKid by connecting a USB mini cable to the socket recessed on the right hand side of the device.

-\* On newer DrumKid models (V8 or later) you can also use a mono 3.5mm cable, but this will not work on older models
+<sup>†</sup> On newer DrumKid models (V8 or later) you can also use a mono 3.5mm cable, but this will not work on older models
 ## Philosophy
 DrumKid is designed around a very basic computer chip with limited memory and processing power.
 My idea was to squeeze as much cool sound out of this chip as possible, but it has its limits.
 Rather than try and hide from these limits, I decided to embrace them.
 This means that it is absolutely possible to make horrible, distorted, broken noises using DrumKid.
 Some of these horrible noises will sound cool, others will not.
 DrumKid is a playable instrument like any other - experiment with it and see what happens.
 ## Demo videos and resources